 The SAP Executive Oversight Committee is comprised of senior institutional leadership and serves as the governing body for SAP, the institution’s enterprise resource planning (ERP) program.
 The group is charged with providing strategic direction and facilitating work prioritization relative to SAP.

-The Institutional Computing Standards Committee (ICSC) is charged to develop integrated standards for networked computing systems (especially local area networks) and for clinical and administrative database access.
+The Institutional Computing Standards Committee (ICSC) is charged with developing integrated standards for networked computing systems (especially local area networks) and for clinical and administrative database access.
 While respecting the heterogeneity of the many systems at Johns Hopkins, these standards will provide a framework for institution-wide integration of local area networks and for institutional policies about issues such as security, backup and disaster recovery.
 The ICSC also may deal at a technical level with standards for various LAN-related topics--among them database connectivity and management, Internet applications and tools, messaging systems, directory services and network communication protocols.

 The Academic Computing Advisory Committee (ACAC) consists of faculty and staff from the Schools of Engineering and of Arts and Sciences, representatives from the Center for Educational Resources (CER) and from the Library and representatives from Information Technology @ Johns Hopkins (IT@JH, HITS).
 The ACAC’s task is to improve IT delivery and resources on the Homewood Campus by identifying academic IT needs or problems, by facilitating their solution, by advising the Homewood Deans of such issues informally, and by formally reporting its activities and advice annually to the Deans.
 In addition, the committee will advise the Deans about major IT @ JH initiatives by participating in the evaluation of proposed major acquisitions.